Instructor: Michael Reardon

 Dates: May 6-8, 2019

 In this workshop we will concentrate on ways to fill your watercolor paintings with light and color.
 Using thumbnail studies, you will improve your sense of composition and value relationships.
 We will also go into detail about palette colors that yield fresh and vibrant washes.
 Some time will be spent on ways to mix greens, a notoriously difficult color in watercolor.
 Special attention will be given to the greens of Carmel, especially the Monterey Cypress.

 Each day will begin with a demonstration to illustrate the day’s theme.
 This will be followed by individual painting time, with particular attention paid to the needs of each participant.

-The additional plein air day will follow the same format, with a demonstration and individual painting time.
+Weather permitting, the third day will be plein air session.
+This will follow in the same format, with a demonstration and individual painting time.
 There will be a focus on tips to make your plein air painting experience as comfortable as possible.

 Michael Reardon Bio

 Michael Reardon has been painting in watercolor for over twenty-five years.
 He uses the medium to record his observations, convey a sense of place and light, and communicate his impressions of the built, natural, and imagined worlds.